 At the end of the exchange year, all our Inbound students living in Finland should test their skills in Finnish or Swedish.
 The test is arranged according to The National Certificate of Language Proficiency and organised by the Finnish Ministry of Education.
 The test will take place in test centers situated all around the country.

 There are three test levels, but The Basic Level Test is the suitable one for most of the students.
 There is a participation fee for the test, but the hosting Rotary club is instructed to pay it for you.
 Please contact your host club´s youth exchange counselor for additional information on this.

 More information about the test can be found here.

 Please mention in the form that you are a Rotary Exchange Student!
-If needed ask help from your host family or counselor when registering to the test.
-Take a pencil, eraser and your passport or official ID card with you to the test.
+If needed, ask your host family or counselor for help when registering for the test.
+Take a pencil, eraser, and your passport or official ID card with you to the test.

 If you have any questions, please contact our language test coordinator.

 This video is another good source of instructions (sorry, in Finnish only, but watch it with your host family if necessary).